-To order the report, Development of an interactive vulnerability map and monitoring framework to assess the potential environmental impact of unconventional oil and gas extraction by means of hydraulic fracturing (Report No. 2149/1/14) contact Publications at Tel: (012) 330-0340, Email: or Visit: www.wrc.org.za to download a free copy.
+For a copy of the report, Development of an interactive vulnerability map and monitoring framework to assess the potential environmental impact of unconventional oil and gas extraction by means of hydraulic fracturing (Report No. 2149/1/14) contact Publications at Tel: (012) 330-0340, Email: orders@wrc.org.za or Visit: www.wrc.org.za to download a free copy.